A perk of having a teenager is that you can finally relinquish some of their lifestyle's financial responsibility to them. Or so you thought.

 Etsy is an excellent place for your teen to start peddling their creations.
 Whether they excel at making hair bows, or they’re a wiz at generating downloadable .jpg files for others to purchase, Etsy is the place.

-According to Etsy’s guidelines, to sell on the platform, you must be at least 18 years old.
+According to Etsy’s guidelines, you must be at least 18 years old to sell on the platform.
 This restriction is in place due to the legal implications that an individual engages in when they agree to become a supplier through the site.
 However, if your teen is under 18, you don’t need to rule out Etsy as an option.

-As their parent, you will probably want to take an active involvement in their first job and assist with online financial transactions, anyway.
+As their parent, you will probably want to participate in their first job and assist with online financial transactions, anyway.
 You can create a system in which your teen is the “manufacturer,” and you’re the “distributor.”
 Not only will this provide them with valuable lessons on how the economy works, but it will also allow you to have a hand in the work they’re doing.
-It’s an excellent chance for your teen to make some extra cash, and for you to bond over the process of creating a small business together.
+It’s an excellent chance for your teen to make some extra cash and for you to bond over the process of creating a small business together.

 If your teen is a mini fashionista or fashion icon, then you may be more than fed up with the constant additions to their wardrobe.
 Their room has become a disaster zone due to the lack of storage, and you’re continually providing money to help them create their next “look.”
 You are ready for them to put their “genius” to work in other areas.